+111. The Cabinet.
-111. (1) There shall be a Cabinet which shall consist of the President, the Vice-President and such number of Ministers as may appear to the President to be reasonably necessary for the efficient running of the State.

-(2) The functions of the Cabinet shall be to determine, formulate and implement the policy of the Government and to perform such other functions as may be conferred by this Constitution or any other law.

-(3) There shall be a Secretary to the Cabinet who shall be appointed by the President in consultation with the Public Service Commission.

-(4) The Secretary to the Cabinet shall have charge of the Cabinet Office and shall be responsible in accordance with such instructions as may be given to him or her by the President, for arranging the business for and keeping the minutes of the Cabinet and for conveying the decisions of the Cabinet to the appropriate person or authority and shall perform such other functions as the President may direct.

-(5) The Secretary to the Cabinet shall, before assuming the duties of his or her office, take and subscribe the oath of allegiance and the oath of Secretary to the Cabinet specified in the Fourth Schedule to this Constitution.
+- (1) There shall be a Cabinet which shall consist of the President, the Vice President, the Prime Minister and such number of Ministers as may appear to the President to be reasonably necessary for the efficient running of the State. - (2) The functions of the Cabinet shall be to determine, formulate and implement the policy of the Government and to perform such other functions as may be conferred by this Constitution or any other law. - (3) There shall be a Secretary to the Cabinet who shall be appointed by the President in consultation with the Public Service Commission. - (4) The Secretary to the Cabinet shall have charge of the Cabinet Office and shall be responsible in accordance with such instructions as may be given to him or her by the President, for arranging the business for and keeping the minutes of the Cabinet and for conveying the decisions of the Cabinet to the appropriate person or authority and shall perform such other functions as the President may direct. - (5) The Secretary to the Cabinet shall, before assuming the duties of his or her office, take and subscribe the oath of allegiance and the oath of Secretary to the Cabinet specified in the Fourth Schedule to this Constitution.

+112. Meetings of the Cabinet.
-The Cabinet.
-112. (1) Cabinet meetings shall be summoned and presided over by the President and in his or her absence, by the Vice-President or in the absence of both of them, by a Minister designated in writing by the President.

-(2) The Cabinet shall regulate the procedure of its meetings.
+- (1) Cabinet meetings shall be summoned and presided over by the President and in his or her absence, by the Vice President or in the absence of both of them, by a Minister designated in writing by the President. - (2) The Cabinet shall regulate the procedure of its meetings.

+113. Cabinet Ministers.
-113. (1) Cabinet Ministers shall be appointed by the President Cabinet With the approval of Parliament from among members of Parliament or persons qualified to be elected members of Parliament.

-(2) The total number of Cabinet Ministers shall not exceed twenty-one except with the approval of Parliament.

-(3) A Cabinet Minister shall have responsibility for such functions of Government as the President may, from time to time, assign to him or her.

-(4) A Minister shall not hold any office of profit or emolument likely to compromise his or her office.
+- (1) Cabinet Ministers shall be appointed by the President with the approval of Parliament from among members of Parliament or persons qualified to be elected members of Parliament. - (2) The total number of Cabinet Ministers shall not exceed twenty-one except with the approval of Parliament. - (3) A Cabinet Minister shall have responsibility for such functions of Government as the President may, from time to time, assign to him or her. - (4) A Minister shall not hold any office of profit or emolument likely to compromise his or her office.

+114. Other Ministers.
-114. (1) The President may, with the approval of Parliament, Other Ministers to assist Cabinet Ministers in the performance of their functions.

-(2) Subject to the provisions of this article, clause (1) of article 113 of this Constitution shall apply to the appointment of Ministers under clause (1) of this article.

-(3) The total number of Ministers appointed under this article shall not exceed twenty-one except with the approval of Parliament.

-(4) A Minister referred to in this article shall have responsibility for such functions of the Ministry to which he or she is appointed, as the President may, from time to time, assign to him or her; and in the absence of the Cabinet Minister in his or her Ministry, shall perform the functions of the Cabinet Minister as the President directs.
-(5) Clause (4) of article 113 of this Constitution applies to a Minister referred to in clause (1) of this article.
+- (1) The President may, with the approval of Parliament, appoint other Ministers to assist Cabinet Ministers in the performance of their functions. - (2) Subject to the provisions of this article, article 113(1) of this Constitution shall apply to the appointment of Ministers under clause (1) of this article. - (3) The total number of Ministers appointed under this article shall not exceed twenty-one except with the approval of Parliament. - (4) A Minister referred to in this article shall have responsibility for such functions of the Ministry to which he or she is appointed as the President may, from time to time, assign to him or her, and in the absence of the Cabinet Minister in his or her Ministry shall perform the functions of the Cabinet Minister as the President directs.

+(5) Article 113(4) of this Constitution applies to a Minister referred to in clause (1) of this article.

-Oath of Minister.
+115. Oath of Minister.